manugupta-or/homepage-v0/_pages/about.md

 <p>Before transitioning to Toulouse, I was working on pricing mechanism for health-care operations with <a href = "https://esd.sutd.edu.sg/people/faculty/shrutivandana-sharma" target="_blank"> Prof. Shruti </a> and <a href = "https://esd.sutd.edu.sg/people/faculty/ying-xu" target="_blank">Prof. Ying</a> at <a href = "https://esd.sutd.edu.sg/" target="_blank"> ESD</a>.
 I graduated from the <a href = "http://www.ieor.iitb.ac.in/" target="_blank">IEOR@IITB</a>
-with my Ph.D. studying stochastic systems.
+with my Ph.D. studying stochastic systems. </p>

+<p>On these pages you will be able to find a lot about my technical interests.
+I hope you enjoy them and find them helpful to what interests you. </p>